As Baxter's Knob burns, telcos ask cops to investigate series of celltower attacks

 Director-General of Health Ashley Bloomfield confined himself to an eyeroll.

-Late last year, the Prime Minister's Chief Science Advisor, Prof Juliet Gerrard, said her office had reviewed multiple international studies and found, "The currently available scientific evidence makes it extremely unlikely that there will be any adverse effects on human or environmental health."
+Late last year, the Prime Minister's Chief Science Adviser, Prof Juliet Gerrard, said her office had reviewed multiple international studies and found, "the currently available scientific evidence makes it extremely unlikely that there will be any adverse effects on human or environmental health."

 Those concerned about 5G often cite that radiofrequency radiation was classified as a "possible human carcinogen" by the International Agency for Research on Cancer (an arm of the United Nations' World Health Organisation ) in 2011.